metabrainz/musicbrainz-server/INSTALL.md

         sudo apt-get install git-core

-5. Memcached

-    By default the MusicBrainz server requires a Memcached server running on the same server with default settings.
-To install Memcached, run the following:

-        sudo apt-get install memcached

-    You can change the memcached server name and port, or configure other datastores in lib/DBDefs.pm.

-6. Redis
+5. Redis

-    Sessions are stored in Redis, so a running Redis server is required.
+    Sessions and cached entities are stored in Redis, so a running Redis server is required.
 Redis can be installed with the following command and will not need any further configuration:

         sudo apt-get install redis-server